Can you get Council Tax Reduction

 - have humanitarian protection

-- have discretionary leave or exceptional leave to remain, granted outside the immigration rules.
+- have discretionary leave or exceptional leave to remain, granted outside the immigration rules

-You are away from Great Britain
+If you're away from Great Britain

 You are treated as present in Great Britain if you are: